Mator language

-Today the term "Mator people" is simply an alternate name of the Koibal, one of the five territorial sub-division groups of the Khakas.
-(Note that the name "Koibal" likewise derives from the related Samoyedic Koibal language.)
+Today the term "Mator people" is simply a name of a seok of the Koibal, one of the five territorial sub-division groups of the Khakas.
+(Note that the name "Koibal" likewise derives from the related Samoyedic Koibal language).

 Mator has been frequently grouped together with Selkup and Kamassian as "South Samoyedic".
 This is however a grouping by geographical area, and not considered to constitute an actual sub-branch of the Samoyedic languages.